franklinchou/learnings/scala/option.md

 ## Removing pattern matching on `Option`

 Pattern matching on `Option` is almost never necessary.
-Treat `Option` as a collection and use collection functions, e.g., `map`, `flatMap`, `filter`, &c. to decompose.
+See the signature of `map` on the `Option` monad.

 This: